surveydown-dev/sdstudio/paper/paper.md

 pak::pak("surveydown-dev/sdstudio", ask = FALSE)
 ```

-To launch the application, users simply call:
+To launch the application, simply call:

 ```r
 sdstudio::launch()
 ```

 When launched, a local Shiny application will open in a new browser window.

-The studio launches with a template system, which uses existing templates available from the `surveydown-dev` GitHub organization [@surveydowndev].
+The workflow starts with a template system, which uses existing templates available from the `surveydown-dev` GitHub organization [@surveydowndev].
 The Build tab interface features a dual-pane design (\autoref{fig:interface}): the left "Structure" panel provides hierarchical page and content management with drag-and-drop functionality, while the right "Code" panel displays the automatically generated `surveydown` markup using the ACE code editor.
 During the survey design process, the survey is rendered on the backend in real time.
 The Preview tab uses an iframe to display the rendered survey, with a loading spinner providing visual feedback while rendering is in progress.
 The Responses tab provides database integration that supports both local CSV files and online databases.

 This three-tab interface works seamlessly while generating the desired survey files, enabling smooth workflow transitions among design, preview, and data management.
 Security features include `.env` for database credentials and automatic `.gitignore` generation to prevent exposure of sensitive files.